 Students should seek out information on the content and nature of courses.
 In making choices, students should talk with as many people as possible: parents; teachers; older students; the Careers Counsellor and Year Advisers.
 The best advice is to carefully choose those subjects which best suit your abilities and interests without consideration to what friends may be choosing.
 Finally, it is important to remember that it is a: keen interest; consistent effort and great attendance that form the basis for a successful result at the end of Year 10.

 Success is most likely when parents are interested, supportive and encouraging while promoting realistic goals.
-It is possible to explore these aspirations through the college Career Portal.
-Career Research can be found at www.jobjump.com.au.
-Please note: The school password for jobjump is: bellfield (when registering, please use your personal email address).
+It is possible to explore these aspirations through the college's new Careers program.